 Applications should be accompanied by two separate pieces of recent philosophical work in English.
-For PhD applicants, at least one of these writing samples should be in the proposed area of study.
+We recommend that you submit your best work.
+For PhD applicants, it will in addition be of advantage if one of your writing samples is in the proposed area of study.
 Each piece of work should be 3,000-5,000 words long.
 (An applicant needs to be able to write concisely as well as clearly, so exceeding this limit will harm an application.)
 Applicants for the MPhil should propose an area of philosophy on which they will concentrate their work and indicate whether they intend to study for the PhD in Cambridge thereafter.
 Applicants for the PhD should also submit a detailed research proposal of approximately 500 words as a separate document.

-The Faculty of Philosophy Degree Committee will recommend acceptance (usually conditional) or rejection of applications in the light of applicants'

-academic records, references, submitted work, proposed research and the availability of suitable supervisors.
+The Faculty of Philosophy Degree Committee will recommend acceptance (usually conditional) or rejection of applications in the light of applicants' academic records, references, submitted work, proposed research and the availability of suitable supervisors.
 Every effort is made to accommodate students' preferences about supervisors, but this cannot be guaranteed.
-Applicants applying to begin a course in October 2018 should receive notification of the outcome of their application by the end of the April 2018.
+Applicants applying to begin a course in October 2020 should receive notification of the outcome of their application by the end of the April 2020.
 The Faculty is unable to give feedback on admissions decisions.

-PhD applicants may be asked to attend an interview, usually by Skype.
-Applicants who are offered a place on the MPhil or PhD course starting in October 2019 will be invited to attend an Offer-Holders' Open Day on Monday 18th March 2019 in order to learn more about the Faculty and their programme of study.
-Invitations to attend this Open Day will be sent out, by e-mail, in early March 2018.
+PhD applicants will be asked to attend an interview, usually by Skype.
+Applicants who are offered a place on the MPhil or PhD course starting in October 2020 will be invited to attend an Offer-Holders' Open Day on Monday 16th March 2020 in order to learn more about the Faculty and their programme of study.
+Invitations to attend this Open Day will be sent out, by e-mail, in early March 2020.